 An Executive Summary is required at a minimum to process a submission for further support.

-Patent holders are held in regard by Landa and Humanus.
+Patent holders are held in regard by Humanus.
 Intellectual property is given great security to the benefit of the patent holder. and we ensure they retain whatever control is desired or required.
 Humanus works with the inventor so they can accomplish their Vision of their invention.
 No rape or pillage is allowed.

 Project Intake Process